Plant Cultivation

 Wandering Jews appreciate higher humidity levels.
 You can maintain or increase humidity by misting the plants with plant humidifiers or placing a tray with water and pebbles nearby.

-FAQs about How to Propagate Wandering Jew
+FAQs About Wandering Jew Planting

 • Can a wandering Jew grow in just water?